How to Protect Your Assets During a Divorce

 The divorce rate in Singapore is considered one of the highest globally.
 It’s no surprise that many of these divorces often end up contested.
 Couples will take to Court to appeal a divorce settlement, including the division of matrimonial assets.

 The Court will weigh several factors in distributing matrimonial assets.
 Marriages are often complicated, and no umbrella decision can apply to each case.
-You must speak to an experienced divorce lawyer to clarify your divorce situation.
+You must speak to an experienced divorce lawyer in Singapore to clarify your divorce situation.

 Tembusu Law is a modern-day Singapore law firm dedicated to providing tailored legal advice to our clients.
-Whether it’s dispute resolution, corporate, criminal, or family law matters, we’re prepared to help.
-Get in touch with us for a free 30-minute legal consultation regarding your case.
+If you are experiencing any criminal law matters, our criminal lawyer in Singapore is also prepared to help.

 Frequently Asked Questions About Division Of Matrimonial Assets In Singapore